mvromer/EE382V-Network/Project1/readme.md

 This client implementation requires Python 3.7 to run.
 Please ensure you have Python 3.7 installed and that it is the version of Python that is first available on your path.

+It is **HIGHLY** recommended you try running this client using one of the drivers listed below.

 ## Repository
 This project is also hosted on GitHub at the following location: https://github.com/mvromer/EE382V-Network